dhis2/gf-exchange/README.md

 /opt/gfexchange/exchange.json
 ```

+### Config file format

-The exchange configuration file must be in valid JSON format, and supports the following properties.
+The exchange configuration file must be in valid JSON format.
+A sample config file is found [here](config/localhost-play-exchange.json).

-The `{ID scheme}` values can be `UID`, `CODE` or a custom scheme UID.
+* The `{ID scheme}` values can be `UID`, `CODE` or a custom scheme UID.

-For the DHIS 2 base URL values, the protocol like `https://` should be include, and the `/api` part should _not_ be included.
+* For the DHIS 2 base URL values, the protocol like `https://` should be included, and the `/api` part should be excluded.

-The `metadata` and ID scheme elements are optional.
+* The `metadata` and ID scheme elements are optional.

+The following properties are supported.

 ```json
 {